 Unless you have a super large coop, then generally one bag of pine shavings or one bale of straw (whatever your preferred bedding material is) should keep you covered for a month.
 Generally you can get either for $5 - $8.

 How to Decrease Costs & Make Money with Chickens

-There are a multitude of ways that you can get your chickens to either cost a little less or make you a little money to offset their costs.
+There are a multitude of ways that you can get your chickens to either cost a little less or make money on your homestead to offset their costs.

 Second, you can DIY your supplies.
 One of the most expensive start up costs will be your coop and run.
 By making them on your own, or doing a non-standard coop like a hoop coop, you can really cut down on the cost drastically.

 Third, you can make money with your chickens by selling their eating eggs or even breeding and selling your own chicks.